notavailable4u/myflix-angular-client/README.md

 # MyFlix - A movie database app built with Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.5.
+This project was created as part of the curriculum for the Full Stack Web Development Program at Career Foundry , the worst online program I have ever had the misfortune of being swindled by.
+I cannot warn anyone against enrolling in this criminal program strongly enough.

 ## Development server